kapijawastaken/pfetch-rb/README.md

-# pfetch-rb
+# rubyfetch
-A pfetch-inspired sysfetch written in Ruby!
+A sysfetch written in Ruby!